 "Yeah.
 The Rock might let us talk before they kill us."
 Kotetsu agreed lightly.

 Teruko for her part was horrified.
 "Are you people insane?!
-You're going to march up to people from a village that wants to slaughter every man, woman and child in Konoha in the hope that they have some miracle worker medic who can heal her?!
+You're going to march up to people from a village that wants to slaughter every man, woman and child of the Leaf in the hope that they have some miracle worker medic who can heal her?!
 She's half-dead as it is!
 Better if we just cut our losses and-"

 Hari's sword was at her throat.
 It was the first time he had drawn it since his first real mission.
 It still bore the stains and a coat of rust had started to develop.
 "Her name is Keika."
 He hissed at her.
 "And if she dies, she will have given her life to save mine.
 That is a gift I will never accept.
 I refuse to let anyone else die for my sake!"
 He yelled at her, not even knowing why anymore.

-But to say she didn't belong in Konoha...
+But to say she didn't belong in the Leaf...
 There was a moment she considered attacking him.
 Then she saw the look on Iruka's face like he was expecting her to do that.
 And it was clear there was a reason Hari had not sheathed his sword yet.
-She could see the logic.
-If she would abandon a comrade for her own sake, she would attack a comrade for her own sake.
+Were they insane?
+Did they really think she was going to attack them?!
+Just because she knew when something was a lost cause!

-And the most galling part: They were right!
-She wanted him to suffer for the statement that had cut her so deeply.
-Partially because she was proud to be a kunoichi of Konoha and the idea that she wasn't worthy was like ripping out the core of her being.
-The greater part though, was that that simple statement was one hundred percent accurate.
+But then it hit her.
 Heat of the moment or no. High-stress situation or no. When the chips were down, the first thing she wanted to do was get rid of what she saw as dead weight.
 Her first priority was herself.
 Her second priority was those who were worth something to her.
 And that was it.
 Nothing else was important enough in her eyes.
 She tried desperately to remember when she had gotten so self-centred.
 Leaf ninja were meant to be better than that.

 She needed to think.
 That decision made, she was gone.
 Replaced in an eye blink with a rotting tree branch.